McDonald’s vs Burger King: Brand Comparison

 Brand differences

 A study shows that McDonald’s is the most valuable fast food brand in 2019, with a brand value of $130.4 billion.
-McDonald’s brand is so strong and that’s because they did their branding right all the way through.
-The company successfully appealed to their target audience.
-The restaurant’s atmosphere and menu items like Happy Meal made it clear it was catered to children.
-Over the years, the menu and target audience has only been widened and can now appeal to all people, while children are still the basic foundation.
+McDonald’s brand is so strong because they did their branding right all the way through.
+The company successfully appealed to its target audience.
+The restaurant’s atmosphere and menu items like the Happy Meal made it clear that it was catered to children.
+Over the years, the menu and target audience have only widened and can now appeal to all people, while children remain the basic foundation.

-Furthermore, some consumers are said to have experienced good consistency in quality between different locations at McDonald’s.
-Something that can’t be said about Burger King, and this inconsistency does not reflect the message they’re trying to convey.
-Their mission is to achieve the highest standards for food quality, sustainability and restaurant experiences.
+Furthermore, some consumers have experienced better consistency in quality between different McDonald’s locations—a consistency that Burger King sometimes lacks, which does not reflect the message they’re trying to convey.
+Their mission is to achieve the highest standards for food quality, sustainability, and restaurant experiences.

-Lastly, with both being over 60 years old, it is no surprise that the brands have gone through some changes.
-Both have created a new visual identity in the past two years.
-Changes are necessary in order to keep up with competitors and newer consumer standards.
-Both seem to go for minimalistic and flat illustrations, which fits in today’s standards of “modern”.
-Coincidentally, now after rebranding, both restaurants’ new concepts surround the idea that they want modern consumers to feel good.
-To feel good in general, but also about the brand.
+Lastly, with both brands being over 60 years old, it is no surprise that they have gone through changes.
+Both have created new visual identities in the past two years.
+Such changes are necessary to keep up with competitors and evolving consumer standards.
+Both brands now opt for minimalistic and flat illustrations, fitting today's "modern" aesthetics.
+Coincidentally, after rebranding, both restaurants’ new concepts focus on making modern consumers feel good—both in general and about the brand.

 Controversies

-Both restaurants have had quite some controversies and legal cases.
-For instance, last year McDonald’s had to apologize for a display in one of its Chinese locations, saying that “black people are not allowed to enter.”
+Both restaurants have encountered controversies and legal cases.
+For instance, last year McDonald’s had to apologize for a display in one of its Chinese locations stating that “black people are not allowed to enter.”
 And this year, on International Women’s Day, Burger King UK’s Twitter stated “Women belong in the kitchen.”

-After receiving criticism, it is then up to the company on how they respond to it.
-Often, the damage has already been done, but sometimes the hit can still be softened.
-In addition, they slowly make up for it through good actions, such as charitable contributions.
+After receiving criticism, it is up to the company how they respond.
+Often, the damage is already done, but sometimes the impact can be softened.
+Additionally, they may slowly make up for it through positive actions, such as charitable contributions.

 Conclusion

 From a brand value perspective, McDonald’s is a clear winner.
-However, it is often up to personal preferences, as both have their unique differences and have built strong relationships with certain consumers.
-And while both brands are very established, the question remains whether the new visual identities will work out for them.
+However, personal preferences come into play since both brands have their unique differences and have built strong relationships with certain consumers.
+While both brands are very established, the question remains whether the new visual identities will work out for them.
 Can they become as iconic as the old ones?
 Only time can tell.

-If you want to get a burger today, Burger King supposedly has the best burgers from a handful of other fast food chains (according to an American survey in 2014).
+If you want to get a burger today, Burger King is said to offer the best burgers among a handful of other fast food chains (according to an American survey in 2014).